We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Symptoms: persistent sore throat and white sore on tongue.

-I was Stage 3 at first occurrence.
+I was Stage III at first occurrence.
 Partial neck dissection revealed two positive lymph nodes so I underwent radiation and a tracheotomy.
 12 years later it came back.
 First, I was put on antibiotics.
 When it didn’t go away, they did a biopsy.
 It was negative.
 Eventually, they did another biopsy and it was squamous cell carcinoma.
 Most of my tongue, right jaw, and teeth were removed.
-Cancer-free for 6 years now and counting.
+Cancer-free for six years now and counting.
 My speech is clear enough to return to my job as a 911 operator.

-Symptoms: painful lesion lateral tongue.
+Symptoms: Painful lesion on lateral tongue.

 Radiation and chemo gave me nine years cancer free.
 Surprise diagnosis at 54, HPV+ tonsil cancer, with reoccurrence within a year.
 I refuse to let the cancer dictate my life.
 My scars are ones of a survivor, NOT a victim.